ignite/cli/docs/guide/interchange/04-creating-order-books.md

 ---
 # Implement the Order Books

-In this chapter you will implement the logic for creating order books.
+In this chapter you will implement the logic to create order books.

 In Cosmos SDK the state is stored in a key-value store.
 Each order book will be stored under a unique key composed of four values: port ID, channel ID, source denom and target denom.
 For example, an order book for `mcx` and `vcx` could be stored under `ibcdex-channel-4-mcx-vcx`.
 Define a function that returns an order book store key.